q-m/scrapy-webarchive/docs/settings.md

 SW_WACZ_TIMEOUT = 60
 ```

-Transport parameter for retrieving the `SW_WACZ_SOURCE_URL` from the defined location.
+Transport parameter for retrieving the `SW_WACZ_SOURCE_URI` from the defined location.